School Cancellation Info

 • Parent contact information, including work and cell phone numbers, should be kept up-to-date with the school office.

-• In cold weather, students should be dressed appropriately for the conditions, as it is impossible to predict when a school might have to be evacuated due to an emergency.
+• Students should be dressed appropriately for cold weather, as it is impossible to predict when a school might have to be evacuated due to an emergency.

 What if I believe it’s unsafe for my child to come to school because of weather conditions?